sentinel-hub/eo-learn-workshop/README.md

 ## Abstract

 Extracting valuable information from satellite imagery is challenging primarily due to large amounts of data.
-On top of that there is a big lack of techniques allowing for automatic detection and extraction of complex patterns in such spatiotemporal data.
+On top of that, there is a big lack of techniques allowing for automatic detection and extraction of complex patterns in such spatiotemporal data.
 Join us to see how we leverage [`eo-learn`](https://eo-learn.readthedocs.io/en/latest/) to obtain meaningful information from satellite data with just a few lines of Python code.

 ## Description